-Credits: 3 Lecture Hours: 3 Recommended: Qualified for ENG 100.
+Class Hours: 3 lecture Recommended: Qualified for

 Semester Offered: Fall, Spring Description: The course focuses on the importance of plants and their influence upon the cultures of Hawai'i and the Pacific.
 Students learn traditional and contemporary use of cultivated and wild plants.
-Designations: